 It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation, gender identity or expression, being or having been victims of domestic violence or stalking, familial status, or any other categories covered by law.
 Colgate is an Equal Opportunity/Affirmative Action employer.
 Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.

-Colgate is a top liberal arts university of 3,200 undergraduate students situated in central New York.
+Colgate is a vibrant liberal arts university of approximately 3,200 students situated in central New York state.
 Colgate faculty are committed to excellence in both teaching and scholarship.
-Further information about the Department of Psychological and Brain Sciences can be found here.
-Appointees will join a faculty of teacher-scholars deeply committed to a strong, research-oriented program, and to a vibrant undergraduate curriculum that integrates psychological science and neuroscience.
-Colgate recently inaugurated a new Mind, Brain and Behavior Initiative that provides support and opportunities for interdisciplinary teaching and collaborative research.
+Further information about the Women’s, Gender and Sexuality Studies program can be found here.

-Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York here
+Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York.

 Salary Range or Pay Grade